-The goal of this type of therapy is to increase muscle strength and mass with minimal load.
-A regular hypertrophy program requires the participant to perform at 75% - 85% of one repetition maximum (RM) (SMITH, 2021).
-After an injury/surgery, it is common to notice some muscles hypotrophy and restricted weight bearing on the affected side.
-By using BFR, we can get a patient to start exercising at a much lower weight (~30% RM) and get the same result as a regular hypertrophy program (Abbasi, 2021).
+The purpose of BFR therapy is to build muscle strength and mass with minimal resistance.
+A traditional hypertrophy program requires participants to perform at 75% - 85% of one repetition maximum (RM) (SMITH, 2021).
+After injury/surgery it's common to see some hypotrophy of muscles on the affected side and limited weight bearing on that side; using BFR we can get patients started exercising at much lighter weights (30% RM) while still getting similar results as with a regular hypertrophy program (Abbasi, 2021).

 📚 Abbasi, D. D. (2021, August 23).
 A Surgeon Explained the Upside of Conor McGregor's Blood Flow Restriction Training.
 Retrieved from Mens health: https://www.menshealth.com/fitness/a37373217/conor-mcgregor-blood-flow-restriction-training-doctor-explains-david-abbasi/